tasdikrahman/tasdikrahman.me/about.md

 <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/font-awesome/4.5.0/css/font-awesome.min.css">

 This site is a partial collection of projects I've worked on, stories I've written down, and software I've published.
 Used to waste weekends building stuff instead of studying back in college.
-I love working on tools, infrastructure and everything Pythonic.
-Occasional [gopher](https://golang.org)
+I love working on tools, infrastructure and working on scaling applications from ground up.
+Occasional [gopher](https://golang.org) and a full time [pythonista](https://python.org/) among other things.

-When not writing code, I can be found playing football (soccer if you may), gobbling up pizzas, watching EPL (Go Chelsea!), backpacking across the Indian subcontinent (sometimes outside of it)
+When not writing code, I can be found playing football (soccer if you may), watching EPL (Go Chelsea!), backpacking across the Indian subcontinent and outside of it once in a while.
+Has a weak spot for good music, standup comedy and theatre.

-Occasionally, I get lucky that people allow me to speak at local meetup groups.
-At times even on international forums (Looking at you PyCon Taiwan!).
+Occasionally, I get lucky when people allow me to speak at local meetup groups, on national/international forums.
 You can find my presentations [here](https://tasdikrahman.me/talks/)

 ## Present

 - Enabling scale as an Infrastructure Engineer @ [Razorpay](https://razorpay.com/) of [YCombinator Winter 2015](https://techcrunch.com/2015/03/24/y-combinator-demos/) Batch.
-We are considered the Stripe for India

 ## Formerly